GK Glove Care: Tips to Make Your Gloves Glow Longer

 For a superior wash, use GloveGlu Wash & Prepare (shop HERE).

-Never, ever throw your gloves in a washing machine.
+Never, ever throw your goalkeeper gloves in a washing machine.
 Also, wash simply with your hands, without using scrubbers or other tools that may damage the surface of the gloves.
 We like to think of this wash routine as a healthy post-game ritual where you can think through the game and unwind.

-How NOT to dry the gloves:
+How NOT to Dry Goalkeeper Gloves

-In a tumble dryer
+- In a tumble dryer

-On a radiator or in front of a large source of heat (e.g., fire)
+- On a radiator or in front of a large source of heat (e.g., fire)

-Using an iron or hair dryer
+- Using an iron or hair dryer

-In direct sunlight
+- In direct sunlight

-In a dry, very hot closed environment
+- In a dry, very hot closed environment

 How much latex degradation should I expect?

-It’s important to realize that latex deterioration is inevitable, and you should not be alarmed if you see some wear-and-tear even after a first use.
+It’s important to realize that latex deterioration is inevitable, and you should not be alarmed if you see some wear-and-tear even after the first use.
 Latex is a very soft natural product and as such is subject to wear and abrasion over time.
 Any latex – no matter what brand, model or price point you choose- can begin to show forms of wear from the very first use: this is normal due to the physical properties which give latex the grip that you need.

-Please note that if using a goalkeeper glove on an artificial surface such as 3G or astro turf you will be placing a higher level of stress on the latex, therefore it will wear out much more quickly.
+Please note that if using goalkeeper gloves on an artificial surface such as 3G or astro turf you will be placing a higher level of stress on the latex, therefore it will wear out much more quickly.Questions?